TedSpinks/kube-ahoy/README.md

 ```

 ### Clean namespace switching
 To complicate matters further, different CLI tools take different approaches to changing namespaces.
-In particular, OpenShift's *oc* creates a separate context for each namespace. kube-ahoy has a namespace switching funtion that determines whether your current context is for OpenShift or not (based on *oc login*'s naming convention), and updates the namespace appropriately.
+In particular, OpenShift's *oc* creates a separate context for each namespace. kube-ahoy has a namespace switching funtion that determines whether your current context is for OpenShift or not (based on *oc login*'s naming convention), and updates the namespace accordingly.
 For OpenShift clusters, it either finds an existing context with the namespace, or creates a new one.
 For non-OpenShift clusters, it simply updates the namespace field of the current context.
 In either case, it makes sure that the user can access the namespace before making any changes.

 ```
 ./kube-ahoy.py -n my-awesome-namespace